yangryu321/SuggetionWebApplication/README.md

 # SuggetionWebApplication
-A suggestion page with Blazor Web App
+A suggestion page with Blazor Web App and MongoDB with Dapper

 # Hi there